Tornquist/tornquist.github.io/_projects/arcis.md

 release: July 2012
 category: Arcade/RTS Game
 ---
-Arcis is the largest personal project that I have created to date.
-This game was my first large-scale Android project and the first that had any semblance of an artifical intelligence system.
+Arcis was my first large-scale Android project and the first that had any semblance of an artifical intelligence system.
 I reverse engineered A\* pathfinding to improve performance and allow all of the enemy units to navigate together.
 Testing was done through major Reddit croudsourcing and I received incredibly valuable feedback for the creation of the final product.